exclusiveabhi/react-job-portal/README.md

 A comprehensive job portal application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 This application allows users to browse job listings, apply for jobs, and manage their applications seamlessly.

+## This is deployment branch contains deployment code with some changes to main branch.

 ## Features

 - **User Authentication:** Secure authentication using JWT (JSON Web Tokens) for both job seekers and employers.